jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+= 3.1.0 August 11th, 2020 =

+* Feature - Add duplicate coupon to the admin coupon listing to be able to duplicate any coupon with all their fields and taxonomies.
+* Fix - Update loading of wp-color-picker-alpha to prevent coupon editor from breaking in WordPress 5.5.

 = 3.0.1 January 28th, 2020 =
 * Tweak - Update lucatume/di52 to 2.0.12 to prevent conflicts with The Events Calendar 5.0